NancyZhang26/silly_blog/posts/hotgrillep3.md

 “Eyes are constantly red.”
 I lied.
 It was because of drugs, and I knew it.

 I am tired. ***<u>I am so tired.***</u> So tired of relying on substance to type, to code, to journal, to become a so-called normal person.
 So tired of losing interest in everything, feeling like I could not laugh from heart anymore.
 So tired of being a kid, faking some pain that I induced to myself.
 So tired of playing damsel in distress and dreaming of saviors. ***<u>The highs are lower, and the lows are lower into the crust.***</u> My skin was like the surface of Mars.
 My head was constantly aching.
 Insomnia.
 4 am and the cold wind sneaked in through the window crevice.
-I was lying in my bed sucking in the demon that froze me second by second.
+I was lying in my bed sucking in the fiend that froze me even more.
 I was so stupid.
 I am so mad right now, thinking about how stupid I was to imagine that a substance would free me from people.
 It did though, by distancing me from everything else, ***<u>freeing me from an obsession by introducing me to another.***</u> Fuck you, nicotine.
 Honestly, fuck you.

 For so many times, I made up my mind to quit “after this one,” yet I always have an emergency vape lying in my drawer.